airdest/NB-Fixs/README_EN.md

 If you have any question,you can ask me at discord: https://discord.gg/eJVwdNvxkQ

 # Notes
-1.These fix may only work on NVDIA graphics,and may work on AMD graphics incorrectly.
-Use these fix may let you get banned for 30 days.

 you can use script under vb_merge folder to merge FrameAnalysisDump Files , and then import it into Blender by DarkStarSward's 3dmigoto blender plugin.